KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_utilities/README.md

 ### Mohr Coulomb shear capacity

-Assesment of how the current stress utilizes the capacity as defined by the Mohr Coulomb yield surface.
+Assessment of how the current stress utilizes the capacity as defined by the Mohr Coulomb yield surface.

 $$ \frac{q}{q_{mc}} $$